-Westbridge Meadows's location along with its proposed transportation corridors integrates into the existing roadway network of West Weber County as shown in the following Figure 13.
+Westbridge Meadows's location along with its proposed transportation corridors integrates into the existing roadway network of West Weber County as shown in the following Figure 14.
 Transportation elements to note include:

 - o Existing 1200 South/SR 39.
-This is an existing roadway that provides direct connection from 7500 West to Interstate 15 (I-15). - Proposed 2550 South.
+This is an existing roadway that provides direct connection from 7500 West to Interstate 15 (I-15). - o Proposed 2550 South.
 An extension of the existing 2550 South Street will cross the Weber River and utilize a portion of the West Weber Corridor.
 This connection will provide a major secondary access to the project. - o Proposed 1600/1800 South.
 This masterplan east/west connection includes a bridge over the Weber River which will provide additional access.

-- Proposed West Weber Corridor.
-Corridor preservation and coordination with UDOT for this regional improvement will be integral to the long-term development of Westbridge Meadows and its associated commercial uses. - o Industrial Byway.
-A right-of-way will be preserved for the future connection of the West Weber Corridor and the Industrial Byway along the south boundary. - O Roadway cross sections which establish a natural hierarchy of roadway networks from alley load to minor arterial.
+Exhibit 3 depicts a bridge and road access at 1600 South.
+The optional alignment of 1800 South is detailed in Exhibit 3A.
+The selection of the most beneficial location will require additional studies.
+These studies will be based on future growth patterns within Weber County along with the County's ability to negotiate and plan the most efficient connection from the bridge location to Interstate 15. - Proposed West Weber Corridor.
+Corridor preservation and coordination with UDOT for this regional improvement will be integral to the long-term development of Westbridge Meadows and its associated commercial uses. - Industrial Byway.
+A right-of-way will be preserved for the future connection of the West Weber Corridor and the Industrial Byway along the south boundary. - o 6700 and 7100 West.
+These master planned crossings of the railroad are shown as collector class roadways which connect into existing roadways north of 900 South.
+These rights-of-way areas within Westbridge Meadows will be dedicated as adjacent development occurs.
+Future bridge construction will be completed by the County as part of an overall transportation plan. - Roadway cross sections which establish a natural hierarchy of roadway networks from alley load to minor arterial.
 Each cross section will be utilized as determined by a traffic study and applicable land use types.
 Roadway edge treatment options are provided for differing circumstances.

-Figure 13.
+Figure 14.
 Regional Transportation.